Latest Posts

 The main user personas (who you are trying to reach)

-This may seem like a lot of work, but it’s really not.
+This may seem like a lot of work, but it’s not.
 If you break it down into simple steps, you will see how easy it is to complete.
 You’ll also find that you’ll spend less time creating the product and more time focusing on marketing it.

 Different Types Of Design Briefs

 There are many different types of briefs, including user personas, personas, user journeys, and wireframes.
 Whatever form it takes, a design brief helps your team understand the project’s goal.
 The first step to building a successful design business is understanding the different types of briefs you might receive.
-The kind of brief you are given will depend on the kind of project you are working on and your experience level.
+The kind of brief you are given will depend on the type of project you are working on and your experience level.

 As you can see, the types of briefs differ depending on the kind of project.
 In the case of brand design, the brief will describe what the brand stands for.
 It should also contain a logo and possibly other symbols associated with the brand.